 - Find an obituary.

 - The microfilm collection can be found in the online catalog.

 - Basic Search: Enter Microfilm in the third text box then click the Search button.

-- Enter microfilm sulphur.
-2 newspapers display, The Sulphur Southwest Builder and Calcasieu Progress.
+- Two newspapers display, The Sulphur Southwest Builder and Calcasieu Progress, or

 - Enter microfilm genealogy in the search section.

 - Looking for digital images that are copyright cleared?
 Browse over 3 million rights-cleared images with Britannica ImageQuest.
 If you are outside of the library, use this link.